 Lacan Salon is a psychoanalytic study group based in Vancouver, British Columbia, Canada.
 The purpose of the Salon is to share, discuss, and promote the transmission of psychoanalytic discourse by creatively reading and engaging with the works of Jacques Lacan and Sigmund Freud in a non reductive way.
 We discuss a wide range of topics such as subjectivity, the analytic act, and cultural phenomena.
 We place a premium on close, critical readings of Lacan’s Seminars and Écrits, as well as secondary psychoanalytic criticism.

 The Salon was founded in September 2007 and developed under the guidance of Hilda Fernandez, Clint Burnham, Paul Kingsbury and Jesse Proudfoot.
 On June 24, 2014 Lacan Salon was incorporated as a society under the Society Act of British Columbia.
 The current board of directors is comprised of Hilda Fernandez (President); Alessandra Caperdoni (Vice-President); Christopher Dzierzawa (Secretary); Ted Byrne (Treasurer); Clint Burnham (Director); Paul Kingsbury (Director).

-Lacan Salon has grown to an average of twenty participants each term coming from a wide variety of academic disciplines and therapeutic traditions who continue to push the Salon in new directions.
+Lacan Salon has grown to an average of twenty participants each term who come from a wide variety of academic disciplines and therapeutic traditions and who continue to push the Salon in new directions.

 Lacan Salon meets fortnightly in Vancouver at SFU Woodwards, Tuesdays 7-9pm from September to June.
+Please see our schedule above for further information.
 Lacan Salon is open to the public and welcomes participants from all academic disciplines and levels of experience.